Sculptra vs Radiesse: Ultimate Guide to Dermal Fillers

 • Gradual onset of effects may not satisfy those seeking immediate results.

-• Due to the need for multiple sessions and the longevity of results, Sculptra can be more expensive than some other dermal filler options.
+• Due to the need for multiple sessions and the longevity of results, Sculptra can be more expensive than some other dermal filler products.

 Radiesse Overview